emjot/paperclip-globalize3/README.md

 ## Compatibility

-Currently, paperclip 2.x (>= 2.5) and globalize3 0.3 are supported.
-Support for paperclip 3.x is planned.
+Currently, paperclip 3.x (>= 3.3) and globalize3 0.3 are supported.

+For paperclip 2.x support please use the 0.x versions of this gem.

 ## Installation